esphome/esphome-devices/src/docs/devices/Lanbon-L8-LCD-Switch/index.md

 ## Flashing

 No need to solder to flash this device.
 All the pins required for flashing are available on the header that connects the plate to the base.
-Use thinner solid core wires (f.e. salvaged from Ethernet cables) and insert them in the pin header (Dupont or breadboard wires are too thick).
+Use thinner solid core wires (eg. salvaged from Ethernet cables) and insert them in the pin header (Dupont or breadboard wires are too thick).

 Steps: